Anat Peleg

 Anat Peleg (ענת פלג; born 2 October 1957) is an Israeli journalist, lecturer and author.

 She is the author of Open Court: Media effects on the Legal Community.
-She is the director of the center for Media and Law in Bar-Ilan University, and a lecturer on Law and Media in Bar Ilan University, Tel Aviv University She served as the senior legal-reporter of the Israel Radio for 17 years.
-She serves as the chairwoman of the Ethics committee of Israeli Public Broadcasting Corporation.
+She is the director of the center for Media and Law in Bar-Ilan University, and a lecturer on Law and Media in Bar Ilan University, Tel Aviv University.
+She served as the senior legal-reporter of the Israel Radio for 17 years.
+She serves as the chairwoman of the Ethics Committee of Israeli Public Broadcasting Corporation.

 Biography

 Anat Gottan (Peleg) was born in Tel Aviv to Yaakov and Dahlia Gottan.
-She is married to Israel Peleg, with whom she has two children.
+She is married to politician Israel Peleg, with whom she has two children.

 Journalism career

 Peleg served as the Legal Affairs Reporter for Kol Israel (The Voice of Israel) Radio Station, News Department for 17 years(1993-2010).
 She covered the trial of Yigal Amir the assassin of the Prime Minister of Israel, Yitzhak Rabin, the rape-trial of Former Israel president [Moshe Katsav] and many other high-profile trials.
 She was the Legal Beat Head, Journalists Union of Tel Aviv and Legal analyst for Channel 1 TV news show "Erev Hadash" (New Evening).
 While living in Philadelphia, USA (1988-1992) she was a Columnist for "Ha'ir", weekly magazine in Israel, Lecturer on radio use in classrooms, Gratz College, Philadelphia, Speaker at women's organizations and script writer and producer of a video preparing children for surgery.
 In her Military Service (1975-1978), she served as a reporter and producer of radio documentaries for the IDF (Israel Defense Forces) Radio Station, Galei Zahal.